Skip to main content

 Many CAAs own, manage or have developed affordable housing complexes.
 They build affordable housing units for individuals, families, seniors, and people with disabilities.

 Community Development Corporation (CDCs) housing is generally more affordable than privately owned rentals.
-CDCs offer their services to medium and low income people.
-They may offer apartments, houses, or both for rent at below market rates.
+CDCs offer their services to people with medium and low incomes.
+They may offer apartments, houses, or both for rent at below-market rates.

 Community Development Corporation housing is generally more affordable than privately owned rentals.
-CDCs offer their services to medium and low-income people.
-They may offer apartments, houses, or both for rent at below market rates.
+CDCs offer their services to people with medium and low incomes.
+They may offer apartments, houses, or both for rent at below-market rates.

 There are often a waiting lists and waiting lists vary in length.
 Don’t be put off by a waiting list.
 Put your name on as many as you can.
 Keep track of your application.
 Call the manager periodically to see where you are on the list.
 Update them if your contact information changes while you are on the waitlist.
 Putting your name on a waiting list does not require you to accept an offer of housing.